 Teach and read about energy with NEED’s Energy Booklist.
-This list provides a multi-level listing of energy related non-fiction and fiction literature for students.
+This list provides multi-level energy related non-fiction and fiction literature for students.

 The Energy Expo was created to provide students with an expanded opportunity to learn about energy efficiency technologies while improving research and presentation skills.

-Build an energy house with your students to explore more about insulation, conservation and diminishing returns.
+Have students build anenergy house to conceptualize insulation, conservation and diminishing returns.

 Investigate the use of appliances and machines through a data-driven investigative unit.
-Plug Loads allows students to look closely at how pluggable devices are used at home and school, and how their use impacts an energy bill.
+Sink your teeth into our Plug Loads unit to teach about phantom load, otherwise known as vampire power, to explain electricity consumed by an appliance or device that is plugged into an outlet but not currently “on”.
+Allows students to look closely at how pluggable devices are used at home and school– and how they can affect the utility bill.